luhmann/hired/doc/architecture/decisions/0014-routing-with-router5.md

 form the state, for more information, see: https://hackernoon.com/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37
 * Decoupling the whole routing logic and having the state within the stores as the canonical source of truth is an appealing proposition and should at least be tested.
-* However changing and reacting the browsers history should be handled by a library to avoid the problems of re-implementing this basic and quite complex logic yourself.
+* However changing and reacting to the browsers history should be handled by a library to avoid the problems of re-implementing this basic and quite complex logic yourself.

 ## Decision